Britain's FTSE rallies to snap eight-day losing streak

 three, as the only one to see improvement.
 There was no real

-good news for Tesco at all, but people are hoping that a decent
+good news for Tesco at all ... but people are hoping that a

 "People are prepared to go bargain-hunting in supermarkets